Battle of Oudenarde: Background

 The Duke of Marlborough at Oudenaarde.

 The War of the Spanish Succession, fought from 1701 to 1714, was a European conflict in the early 18th century, triggered by the death of the childless Charles II of Spain in November 1700, the last Habsburg monarch of Spain.
 His closest heirs were members of the Austrian Habsburg and French Bourbon families; acquisition of an undivided Spanish Empire by either threatened the European balance of power and thus the other leading powers became involved.
-Charles bequeathed an undivided monarchy of Spain to his grandnephew Philip, who was also grandson of Louis XIV of France.
+Charles bequeathed an undivided monarchy of Spain to his grandnephew Philip, who was a grandson of Louis XIV of France.
 Philip was proclaimed King of Spain on 16 November 1700.
 Disputes over territorial and commercial rights led to war in 1701 between the Bourbons of France and Spain and the Grand Alliance, whose candidate was Charles, younger son of Leopold I, Holy Roman Emperor.
 (Note: The Habsburgs were rulers of Austria and Hungary in their own right; Emperor of the Holy Roman Empire, technically an elected position, had been held by the Habsburgs since 1438.)
 The primary opponents of the Bourbon succession were the Kingdom of England (later the Kingdom of Great Britain after the Acts of Union with Scotland), the Holy Roman Empire and the Dutch Republic.
 In addition, many Spaniards opposed the idea of a Bourbon ruling Spain, and threw their lot in with Charles.
 Initially, the war went favourably for the French, given their vast army and navy and extremely advantageous geopolitical position.
 However, crushing defeats at Blenheim and Ramillies caused the war to settle into a stalemate, as the forces of the Grand Alliance could not advance into French territory, nor could the French advance into Habsburg territories either.